omkarkalamkar/personal_ska/docs/src/developer_guide/code_quality.rst

 Test coverage
 *************

-TMC Leaf Nodes uses pytest to test its code, with the pytest-cov plugin for measuring coverage.
+TMC Dish Leaf Node uses pytest to test its code, with the pytest-cov plugin for measuring coverage.